MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 <a name=swagger></a>

-## Swagger & Client Libraries
+## Swagger & API Client Libraries

-To simplify the integration of R analytics Web services using the [R Server operationalization APIs](https://microsoft.github.io/deployr-api-docs/), we provide a core [Swagger template](http://swagger.io/) that defines each API.
-In a nutshell, Swagger is a popular specification for the JSON document that describes the core REST APIs.
+To simplify the integration of R analytics web services using the [R Server operationalization APIs](https://microsoft.github.io/deployr-api-docs/), we provide a core [Swagger template](http://swagger.io/) that defines each API.
+In a nutshell, Swagger is a popular specification for a JSON file that describes REST APIs.

-Using a Swagger code generation tool such as  [Azure AutoRest](https://github.com/Azure/autorest) or [code-gen](https://github.com/swagger-api/swagger-codegen), you can generate client libraries that can be used in various stacks, such as .NET, Java, Javascript, ..., to access the RESTful web services.

-And, these client libraries will simplify the making of calls, encoding of data, and markup response handling on the API.
+Using a Swagger code generation tool such as  [Azure AutoRest](https://github.com/Azure/autorest) or [code-gen](https://github.com/swagger-api/swagger-codegen), you can generate an API client that can be used in various stacks, such as .NET, Java, Javascript, to access the RESTful web services.
+The API client simplifies the making of calls, encoding of data, and markup response handling on the API.

 **To build your client libraries:**

-1. Download the core Swagger template, `swagger.json`, is available here@@.
+1. Download@@ the Swagger-based JSON file, `swagger.json`, containing the definitions for the core operationalization APIs.

+1. Install a Swagger code generator such as  [Azure autorest](https://github.com/Azure/autorest) or [code-gen](https://github.com/swagger-api/swagger-codegen).

+1. Install a Swagger code generator such as [Azure autorest](https://github.com/Azure/autorest).

-1. Run the Swagger file through a code generator, such as [Azure AutoRest](https://github.com/Azure/autorest), and specify the language you want.
+1. Run the file through the code generator, and specify the language you want.

+1. Review the resulting API client stub that was generated.
+You can provide some custom headers and make other changes.

 You can now use the generated client library stub to call the core APIs.